ashleybaxter/iamashley/_posts/2018-05-01-my-journey-to-250-customers.markdown

 Getting friends and family to be your first customers is a smart move with any product launch.
 It's easy for a couple of reasons.

 1. You don't have to convince them to trust you
-2. They'll naturally want to support your business
+2. They'll want to support your business

 I'd spent a lot of time in the web industry before launching With Jack because of my interest in design and tech.
 I was attending conferences, speaking at meet-ups and was active <a href="https://iamashley.co.uk">on Twitter</a>.
 Because of this I made friends in the industry.